RupertDodkins/MEDIS/README.md

 `$ conda activate medis`
 before running
 `$ python`
-However, if you are using a more sophisiticated IDE, you may need to link the env to the project settings.
+However, if you are using a more sophisticated IDE, you may need to link the env to the project settings.
 For example, in PyCharm, you can create a MEDIS project to contain all the medis code.
 You then need to go into the project settings, and set Project Interpreter to */path/to/anaconda3/envs/medis/bin/python3.6*.
 PyCharm then automatically uses the version of numpy, scipy, etc located in the same env folder.

 ### Installing Modified PROPER
 You will also have to install a modified verision of PROPER.
 Go to the MEDIS/Proper folder and run